tomaszsmaruj25/Twin-Delayed-DDPG-Implementation/README.md

 ## Introduction
 A project made on the basis of a course on the Udemy platform:
 [https://www.udemy.com/course/deep-reinforcement-learning/](https://www.udemy.com/course/deep-reinforcement-learning/)

 The entire project was made in Google Collab.
+The visualization of the results was created in the OpenAI Gym libraries.

+Ant - Average Reward over the Evaluation Step: 2414.343556

 <img src="assets/Ant.gif" width="450" height="300">
-Average Reward over the Evaluation Step: 2414.343556

 ## Main Idea
 The aim of the project was to propose a control based on gain learning algorithms.
 I decided to implement an architecture that is an extension of the DDPG (Deep Deterministic Gradient Descent) algorithm, i.e. an architecture with an actor and a critic.